higlass/higlass/docs/higlass_server.rst

     }
   ]

+The `options.aggGroups` option takes a 1- or 2- dimensional array of integers, where each integer represents an index of a row in the multivec file.
+The `options.aggFunc` option takes one of the following string values: `mean`, `median`, `std` (standard deviation), `var` (variance), `max`, `min`.
+The aggregation function is evaluated for each sub-array (group of rows) if `options.aggGroups` is a 2-dimensional array, along axis 0.

-The response of the above `POST` request to `/api/v1/tiles` will have the following format:
+The response of the above `POST` request to `/api/v1/tiles` will have the following format.
+The `0` entry of the `shape` property is `2` for both of these aggregated tiles, since `options.aggGroups` contained two groups.

 .. code-block:: json